 The Company leases a 25,380 square foot office and warehouse facility for its Head Office located at 2574 Sheffield Rd. in Ottawa, Ontario.
-The Company has a lease for these premises with a related party, 718133 Ontario Inc. The lease term is for one year and ends on July 31, 2023.
+The Company has a lease for these premises with a related party, 718133 Ontario Inc. The lease term is for one year and ends on July 31, 2024.
 Lease payments are made monthly.

 The Company also leases office space for its R&D team located at 295 Hagey Blvd in Waterloo, Ontario.
 The Company has a lease for these premises with a third party.
-The lease term is for one year and ends on December 31, 2023.
+The lease term is cancellable with sixty days of notice.
 Lease payments are made monthly.